 Mr. Smith was a judicial extern for Chief Judge Randall R. Rader at the U.S. Court of Appeals for the Federal Circuit.

 While earning his B.S. in mechanical engineering from Brigham Young University, Mr. Smith was inducted into Tau Beta Pi Engineering Honor Society.
 He later earned his J.D. from Brigham Young University Law School, where he was the Senior Editor of the BYU Law Review.

 He has authored several articles relating to issues surrounding intellectual property, including utility and design patents, and its enforcement.
 In addition, he has spoken to public and private groups, including university and medical technology associations, regarding international IP filing strategies, IP portfolio management, the technical aspects of the America Invents Act and procedures before the U.S. Patent and Trademark Office, such as Post-Grant Review.

 Mr. Smith was also named a Top OC Patent Attorney in the 2011, 2012 and 2013 editions of OC’s Top Lawyers by OC METRO magazine.
 He is also pleased to serve as a Supervising Attorney for UC Irvine School of Law’s Pro Bono Program.

-Nathan is admitted to practice in California and before the U.S. Patent and Trademark Office.
-He has served on the Board of Directors for the Orange County Chapter of the J. Reuben Clark Law Society and is a member of various organizations, including OCTANe and the Orange County Bar Association.
+Mr. Smith is a member of the California State Bar and is registered to practice before the U.S. Patent and Trademark Office.
+He has served on the Boards of Directors and is a member of various organizations, including AIPLA, OCTANe and the Orange County Bar Association.